 The difference between chocolate cake and red velvet cake is the amount of chocolate used.

-Chocolate cakes like my small chocolate cake have a deep rich chocolate flavor, thanks to melted chocolate and cocoa powder.
+Chocolate cakes like my small chocolate cake recipe have a deep rich chocolate flavor, thanks to melted chocolate and cocoa powder.
 The brown color is also too dark for red food coloring to shine through.

 Red velvet cake uses a small amount of cocoa powder, allowing the red to shine through.
 It’s not meant to be a rich chocolate cake.

-The chemical reaction among these ingredients helps give red velvet a natural deep maroon color, which is often enhanced with food coloring.
+The chemical reaction among cocoa powder, buttermilk, vinegar, and baking soda help give red velvet a natural deep maroon color, which is often enhanced with food coloring.

 If you’re ever reading a red velvet recipe without those ingredients, run.
 Don’t make it.

-Buying A 6 Inch Round Cake Pan
+Buying A 6 Inch Cake Pan

 In order to make this small red velvet cake recipe, you need to buy a 6 inch round cake pan.
 Easy enough, right?

-A 6 x 2 inch round cake pan holds about 2 cups of batter.
 You can buy one online from Amazon (affiliate link) or from your local craft store in the cake decorating aisle.

-How To Make Red Velvet Cake
+How To Make Small Red Velvet Cake

 Servings In A 6 Inch Cake